+No parking

-No parking in any of the front parking lot spaces is permitted during morning or afternoon carpool designated times.
-Refer to the Parking section for additional provisions.
+In any of the front parking lot spaces is permitted during morning or afternoon carpool designated times (unless already parked or faculty/staff).
+Do not enter Gate #2 Refer to the Parking section for additional provisions.
+Vehicles must NOT park in spaces marked "No Parking!"